 The FD&C Act

-The Federal Food, Drug, and Cosmetic Act likely has no power to regulate wearables, as the Food and Drug Administration doesn’t include wearables in its classifications of medical devices, instead describing them as a “low-risk general wellness product.”
-Basically, the manufacturer’s intended use of a device is what designates it as a medical device or not, which means that (unless wearable manufacturers make the call) these consumer-focused devices won’t need to meet the FD&C Act’s standards.
+The Federal Food, Drug, and Cosmetic Act likely has no power to regulate wearables.
+The Food and Drug Administration doesn’t include wearables in its classifications of medical devices.
+Instead describing them as a “low-risk general wellness product.”
+Basically, the manufacturer’s intended use of a device is what designates it as a medical device or not.
+This means that (unless wearable manufacturers make the call) these consumer-focused devices won’t need to meet the FD&C Act’s standards.

 The FTC Act

 Where wearables are concerned, the FTC has already spoken up.
 In 2017, the FTC reported that very few companies discussed their cross-device tracking practices in their privacy policies.
-Cross-device tracking allows multiple devices to be associated with a single user by linking that user’s activities across these devices.
-This example shows how the FTC Act is currently one of the more effective means of keeping wearable companies accountable.
+By linking a user’s activities across multiple devices, cross-device tracking enables the association of multiple devices with a single user.
+This example shows how the FTC Act is currently one of the more effective means of keeping wearable companies responsible.